-I'm The Nation's Executive Digital Editor and was co-founder and editorial director of The War Horse and, earlier, founding publisher of The Big Roundtable — renamed The Delacorte Review in 2018 after being acquired by Columbia's Graduate School of Journalism.
+I'm the Executive Editor of Covering Climate Now, a global collaboration dedicated to improving the quality and volume of climate coverage.
+I'm the former Executive Digital Editor at The Nation magazine and a current contributing editor there.
+I was the co-founder and Editorial Director of The War Horse and, earlier, founding Publisher of The Big Roundtable — renamed The Delacorte Review in 2018 after being acquired by Columbia's Graduate School of Journalism.

 From 2013 to 2016, I served as the digital journalist for a multiplatform documentary project called The Truth About Trees, which was supported by a major grant from the National Science Foundation.

 As a research fellow at the Tow Center for Digital Journalism at Columbia's Graduate School of Journalism, I reported and wrote “All the Space in the World: The Future of Digital Longform Project.”
 The five-part piece was re-published in Tales From the Great Disruption, a book about journalism’s digital revolution.

 I served as adjunct faculty at Columbia's Graduate School of Journalism from 2014 through 2017.